-The geographical names Wang referred to around the Red Sea, such as Tefanli 特番里(利), Lijiata/Heijiata 哩伽塔 and Asili 阿思里, are mostly unfamiliar to modern scholars, except for one – Tiantang 天堂 – scholars are certain that it indicates Mecca.
-Toyohachi Fujita’s speculation on the location of Tefanli convinces many Chinese that Wang visited Damietta, a port city about 200 kilometers north of Cairo, by 1339.
-However, Jiqing Su disagrees with Fujita because Wang mentioned the presence of huge pineapples, which are not native to Egypt but specialties from India and the South China Sea region.
-In Yunzhong Zhou’s opinion, similarly, Tefanli should not be in Egypt, considering the mention of local springtime irrigation through water storage.
-Damietta experiences a Mediterranean climate in northern Egypt, typically characterized by rainy winters and springs, making stored water unnecessary.
+The geographical places Wang refers to around the Red Sea, such as Tefanli 特番里(利), Lijiata/Heijiata 哩伽塔, and Asili 阿思里, are mostly unfamiliar to modern scholars, except for one—Tiantang 天堂, which scholarly consensus has determined to indicate Mecca.
+Toyohachi Fujita’s speculation on the location of Tefanli convinced many Chinese researchers that Wang had visited Damietta, a port city about 200 kilometers north of Cairo, by 1339.
+However, Jiqing Su disagrees with Fujita because Wang mentions the presence of huge pineapples, which are not native to Egypt but are endemic to India and the South China Sea region.
+In Yunzhong Zhou’s opinion, similarly, Tefanli cannot have been located in Egypt, considering the mention of local springtime irrigation through water storage.
+Damietta, in Northern Egypt, enjoys a Mediterranean climate, typically characterized by rainy winters and springs, making water storage unnecessary.

-In my opinion, Tefanli was located maybe near Aden.
-First, considering topographical features, Tefanli does not seem like Damietta.
-Wang described that Tefanli had a government-established “deep” market (guanchang shensui 官场深邃) with cliffs serving as a gateway in the front and surrounded by caves serving as dwellings in the rear.
+In my opinion, Tefanli was possibly located near Aden.
+First, Tefanli does not seem to correspond to Damietta in terms of topographical features.
+Wang describes Tefanli as having a government-established “deep market” (guanchang shensui 官场深邃) with cliffs serving as a gateway in the front and the surrounding caves serving as dwellings in the rear.
 The description is not reminiscent of Damietta Beach.
-However, it may recall Bāb al-Mandab which connects the Red Sea to the Gulf of Aden, because there the coastline features capes, and the Red Sea is narrow, long and deep.
-Second, Aden has a typical hot desert climate, with consistently high temperatures throughout the year and minimal precipitation, so local people may require water storage to facilitate irrigation needs.
-Moreover, Aden was a hub between the East African coastline and the Indian Ocean, so the pineapples mentioned by Wang might be imported from India.
-Finally, Wang noted that Tefanli was also called Letu (乐土), which means paradise.
-According to the Ming Shi 明史, the official history of the Ming dynasty composed by the Qing dynasty (1636-1912), Aden (Asu 阿速) earned the elegant appellation of Letu, thanks to its abundant resources and peaceful conditions.
+However, it is reminiscent of Bāb al-Mandab which connects the Red Sea to the Gulf of Aden, because the coastline there features capes, and the Red Sea is narrow, long, and deep.
+Second, Aden has a typical desert climate, with consistently high temperatures throughout the year and minimal precipitation, so local people may resort to water storage for irrigation needs.
+Moreover, Aden was a hub between the East African coastline and the Indian Ocean, so the pineapples mentioned by Wang may have been imported there from India.
+Finally, Wang notes that Tefanli was also called Letu (乐土), which means paradise.
+According to the Ming Shi 明史, the official history of the Ming dynasty composed by the Qing dynasty (1636-1912), Aden (Asu 阿速) earned the elegant appellation of Letu thanks to its abundant resources and peaceful living conditions.

-While Su regards Asili as al-Quṣīr in Egypt, Zhou considers its location should be in North Somalia.
-Furthermore, Zhou indicates that Wang could not confuse Cape Comorin and Calicut if he once arrived at the cape and reached the west of India, supposing that his geographic knowledge about Egypt and the Arabian Peninsula could originate not from his voyages but past records or contemporary Muslims.
-If so, until now, even one certain evidence of the Yuan inhabitants’ arrival in Egypt has not been found.
+While Su regards Asili as al-Quṣīr in Egypt, Zhou considers that its location should be in North Somalia.
+Furthermore, Zhou indicates that Wang could not have confused Cape Comorin with Calicut if he had arrived at the cape and reached the west of India, even supposing that his geographic knowledge about Egypt and the Arabian Peninsula could have originated not from his own voyages but past records or contemporary Muslims.
+If so, to this day, we have not one single piece of unequivocal evidence of Yuan inhabitants visiting Egypt.

-Despite the low probability of the two Chinese individuals personally arriving at Mamluk Egypt, three out of thirty-nine gravestone inscriptions of Yuan Muslims in Quanzhou were dedicated to pilgrims of Yuan origin.
-This demonstrates that some Muslim inhabitants of the Yuan dynasty had certainly arrived at Mecca, which was under the suzerainty of the Mamluk Sultanate.
-Thus, some hubs in the Arabian Peninsula, such as Mecca or Aden, could have served as a place for information exchange between Yuan merchants or pilgrims and the Mamluks.
+Despite the low probability of the two aforementioned Chinese individuals personally travelling to Mamluk Egypt, three out of the thirty-nine gravestone inscriptions of Yuan Muslims in Quanzhou were dedicated to pilgrims of Yuan origin.
+This demonstrates that some Muslim inhabitants of the Yuan dynasty had certainly travelled to Mecca, which was under the suzerainty of the Mamluk Sultanate.
+Thus, some hubs in the Arabian Peninsula, such as Mecca or Aden, could have served as places for information exchanges between Yuan merchants or pilgrims and the Mamluks.